What is impetigo?

 Antibiotics are the main treatment for impetigo.
 If you have only a few affected spots that don’t go deeply into your skin, you may be given an antibiotic cream or ointment.
 You apply this antibiotic to the affected areas of your skin.

 If you have a more severe infection, you will likely need to take an antibiotic by mouth.
 Your healthcare provider may choose an antibiotic based on the type of bacteria that caused your impetigo.
-It’s very important to take your antibiotics for as long as your healthcare provider prescribes, even if your infection goes away before then.
+It’s very important to take your antibiotics for as long as your provider prescribes, even if your infection goes away before then.
 Otherwise there’s a risk your infection will return.

 Your healthcare provider may also give you instructions about cleaning the affected areas with soap and water several times day.
 You’ll also need to wash your hands often.
-This is to help avoid spreading the infection to others.
+This is to help prevent spreading the infection to others.
 You may also need to cover the affected areas of your body.
 This can help prevent you from spreading the infection to other areas of your body and to other people.

 If you get repeated bouts of impetigo, your healthcare provider may need to check you for a skin problem that makes it hard for you to fully fight the infection.